el-profesor926/thelounge-theme-ocuk-dark/README.md

 </h1>

 <h3 align="center">
-	An theme with dark colours
+	An dark theme for the client
 </h3>

 <p align="center">